O-X-L/ansible-webui/docs/source/usage/alerts.rst

 Alerts
 ======

-You can use the UI at :code:`Settings - Alerts` to create alerting rules for your jobs.
+You can use the UI at :code:`Home - Alerts` to create alerting rules for your jobs.

 Options are: